 In terms of energy use, The Brando really is a cutting-edge example of sustainable luxury.
 Sea Water Air Conditioning harnesses the low temperatures of the sea bed to cool buildings.
 For hot water, photovoltaic solar panels line the island's airstrip and produce enough heat for all of the resort's needs.
 The remaining energy deficit is made up by The Brando's very own coconut oil ‘power station’!

-If it was The Brando's natural beauty and eco-credentials that first gained it notice when it opened last year, its world-class service levels and ultra-luxe facilities confirmed its place amongst luxury travel's crème de la crème.
+If it was The Brando's natural beauty and eco-credentials that first gained it notice when it opened in 2014, its world-class service levels and ultra-luxe facilities confirmed its place amongst luxury travel's crème de la crème.
 A-list celebrities such as Leonardo Di Caprio and Barbara Streisand have already chosen to stay in the sumptuous surrounds here.
 Having already gained such accolades as a place on Condé Nast Traveller's 2015 Hot List and the Tatler Travel Awards 'Brains and Beauty' title, it's not hard to see why.

 The island's two restaurants offer contrasting environments in which to sample culinary delights.
 All of the island's gourmet fare - much of it featuring ingredients grown in the organic garden - is overseen by two Michelin star chef Guy Martin, famous for his Parisian restaurant, Le Grand Véfour.

 Guest can choose to look out over brilliant blue waters, and even dine right on the sands at the Beachcomber Café.
 Alternatively the elegant surrounds of Les Mutinès provide a unique experience in which guests feel as if they are floating on the lagoon itself.